aicis/fresco-outsourcing/README.md

 ## Current State

 Currently, the repo only holds an implementation of the input protocol for DDNNT.
-But the goal would be to implement both protocols and experiment with the trade-offs.
+But the goal would be to implement both protocols and experiment with the trade-offs in some realistic deployment (such as the Federated Learning setting explored in [fresco-ml](https://github.com/aicis/fresco-ml).